bazelbuild/proposals/designs/2019-02-12-execution-transitions.md

 ### Other implementation possibilities

-Instead of using an internal-only flag which is set unconditionally during toolchain resolution, `DependencyResolver` could be updated to detect that the new `Executiontransition.INSTANCE` transition is being used, and directly inject the execution platform at that point.
+Instead of using a transition factory which is set unconditionally during toolchain resolution, `DependencyResolver` could be updated to detect that the new `Executiontransition.INSTANCE` transition is being used, and directly inject the execution platform at that point.
 This would simplify the configuration